JanssenProject/jans/README.md

 and post messages there.

 If you find a bug in a Janssen project, or you would like to suggest a new feature, try the [GitHub Discussions](https://github.com/JanssenProject/jans/discussion) first.
 If you have a "howto" or "usage" question, [raise the question or usage](https://github.com/JanssenProject/jans/discussion)!

+## More about Janssen Project

+### History

+The initial code was ported by [Gluu](https://gluu.org), based on version 4.2 of it's identity and access management (IAM) platform.
+Gluu launched in 2009 with the goal of creating an enterprise-grade open source distribution of IAM components.
+In 2012, Gluu started work on an OAuth Authorization Server to implement OpenID Connect, which they saw as a promising next-generation replacement for SAML.
+This project was called [oxAuth](https://github.com/GluuFederation/oxauth), and over time, became the core component of the Gluu Server.
+Gluu has submitted many [self-certifications](https://openid.net/certification/) at the OpenID Foundation.
+Today, it is  one of the most comprehensive OpenID Connect Providers.

+In 2020, Gluu decided to democratize the governance of the oxAuth project by moving it to the Linux Foundation.
+The name of the project was changed from oxAuth to Janssen, to avoid any potential trademark issues.
+Gluu felt that a collaboration with the Linux Foundation would help to build a larger ecosystem.

+### Why the name Janssen?

+Pigeons (or doves if you like...) are universally regarded as a symbol of peace.
+But they are also fast.
+Powered by a handful of seeds, a well trained racing pigeon can fly 1000 kilometers in a day.
+The Janssen brothers of Arendonk in Belgium bred the world's fastest family of racing pigeons.
+Complex open source infrastructure, like competitive animal husbandry, requires incremental improvement.
+Janssen racing pigeons revolutionized the sport.
+The Janssen Project seeks to revolutionize identity and access management.